Spectravideo: History

 The SV-318 has a built-in joystick.

 The QuickShot I joystick was introduced in 1982.

 SpectraVision was founded in 1981 by Harry Fox and Alex Weiss as a distributor of computer games, contracting external developers to write the software.
-Their main products were gaming cartridges for the Atari 2600, Colecovision and VIC-20.
-In late 1982 the company was renamed to Spectravideo due to a naming conflict with On Command Corporation's Hotel TV system called SpectraVision.
+Their main products were gaming cartridges for the Atari 2600, ColecoVision and VIC-20.
+In late 1982, the company was renamed to Spectravideo due to a naming conflict with On Command Corporation's Hotel TV system called SpectraVision.

-Harry Fox and Peter Law developed and patented ergonomic joystick for Spectravideo.
+Harry Fox and Peter Law developed and patented an ergonomic joystick for Spectravideo.

-This was the basis for QuickShot line of joysticks and other input devices produced by Spectravideo for video game machines and home computers.
+This was the basis for the QuickShot line of joysticks and other input devices produced by Spectravideo for video game machines and home computers.

 In the early 1980s, the company developed 11 games for the Atari 2600, including several titles of some rarity: Chase the Chuckwagon, Mangia and Bumper Bash.

 A few of their titles were only available through the Columbia House music club.

 The company's first attempt at a computer was an add-on for the Atari 2600 called the Spectravideo CompuMate, with a membrane keyboard and very simple programmability.

 Spectravideo's first real computers were the SV-318 and SV-328, released in 1983.
 Both were powered by a Z80 A at 3.6 MHz, but differed in the amount of RAM (SV-318 had 32KB and SV-328 had 80KB total, of which 16KB was reserved for video) and keyboard style.
 The main operating system, residing in ROM, was a version of Microsoft Extended BASIC, but if the computer was equipped with a floppy drive, the user had the option to boot with CP/M instead.
 These two computers were precedent to MSX and not fully compatible with the standard, though the changes made to their design to create MSX were minor.
 The system had a wide range of optional hardware, for example an adapter making it possible to run ColecoVision games on the SVI.